We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Right now is a great time to be a kayak angler.
 There are more choices of fishing kayaks than ever, opening up the sport to millions who would otherwise be stuck on shore.
 Whether you want to move easily and quickly, or go a long distance, or have a motor do the work of getting there—or if you simply want to get out on the water for as little money as possible—there is a perfect kayak for you.
 Here is a guide to choosing the best fishing kayak for you.

-- Best Motorized Kayak for Fishing: Old Town Sportsman Autopilot 136
+- Best Motorized Kayak: Old Town Sportsman Autopilot 136

 - Best Sit-Inside Fishing Kayak: Bonafide EX123

-- Best Cheap Fishing Kayak: Perception Outlaw 11.5
+- Best Budget Fishing Kayak: Perception Outlaw 11.5